 For spot-on performance and design weighed against IObit’s dedication of an entire program to only one such task, Driver Booster by IObit rates 4 out of 5 stars.

-Requirements: 1 GHz processor or faster,512 MB of RAM memory,50 MB of free hard drive space
+Requirements: 1 GHz processor or faster,512 MB of RAM memory,1 GB of free disk space mainly for driver download